chominapisaLi/ZRP-Base/README.md

  - Be god-like and don't use AI for shitty code.
  - Put some settings for it.
  - Don't use ULX and other shitty admin panels
+ - Remove shit from content of zcity to be lightweight

 If you are using this as the base for your server please contact -> `thebogler` and don't change gamemode please..